tlswg/tls13-spec/draft-ietf-tls-tls13.md

 MUST send a fatal "decode_error" alert.

 After sending the ClientHello message, the client waits for a ServerHello message.
-Any handshake message returned by the server, except for a HelloRequest, is treated as a fatal error.
+Any handshake message returned by the server other than ServerHello is treated as a fatal error.

 ###  Client Key Exchange Message